DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 # Rewriting Some Old Dialogue

+Here are a couple interactions that I think need to be rewritten or at least broken up into smaller chunks.
+There are probably more, but I'll have t

 ### Beginning Dialogue

 > Note: Literally as I was writing this, I realized I *still* need to modify the implementation of the dialogue system specifically for the beginning sequence (respawning & getting very specific dialogue at very specific points).
 So, this will need to wait a *little* longer.